elastic/endpoint-package/README.md

 The default settings generate a single endpoint metadata document, a single alert, and a few associated events for the resolver tree.

 ## Clearing out ES data (starting fresh)

 Stop kibana and ES then run
 `$ rm -r .es`
 Then start kibana / Elasticsearch again with a fresh/clean environment.

 ## Updating Kibana / Elasticsearch

 To pull in the latest changes and pull requests - update kibana (do a `git pull` for master), rebuild (using steps above - clean kibana first with `yarn kbn clean`), and start up the services.

+## The Endpoint Package and Generating the Endpoint Mapping

+Information on updating the Endpoint package and generating the Endpoint mapping can be found [here](./PACKAGE.md)